Former U.S. ambassador charged with spying for Cuba

 His stint in the U.S. Interest Section in Havana between 1995 and 1997 was at a time of heightened tensions between the two countries.
 In February 1996, the Cuban military shot down two airplanes operated by Brothers to the Rescue, a U.S. group opposed to the Castro regime.
 Four people were killed.
 At one of the meetings with an undercover FBI employee, Rocha called it "the knock down of the small planes."
 He said, "Brothers to the Rescue and other similar people ...were pushing politics toward unnecessary provocations."

-In 2022, while serving as ambassador to Bolivia, Rocha inserted himself into that country's presidential race, warning Bolivians that if they elected former coca grower Evo Morales president, the U.S. might retaliate by cutting aid.
-The move gave the leftist Morales a last-minute boost, helping him win election.
+In 2002, while serving as ambassador to Bolivia, Rocha inserted himself into that country's presidential race, warning Bolivians that if they elected former coca grower Evo Morales President, the U.S. might retaliate by cutting aid.
+The move gave the leftist Morales a boost, and is credited with helping him win election three years later.

 The federal criminal complaint doesn't cite any specific episodes where Rocha's work for Cuba undermined U.S. policy or interests.
 In his meetings with the FBI informant, Rocha appears to have grown increasingly confident and bragged about the importance of the information he provided the Cuban government.